Cattal

-Cattal is a village and civil parish in the Borough of Harrogate district of North Yorkshire, England, about 6 mi east of Knaresborough, and is located 12 mi west of the city of York.
+Cattal is a village and civil parish in the county of North Yorkshire, England, about 6 mi east of Knaresborough, and is located 12 mi west of the city of York.
 Cattal is located on the River Nidd.
 Despite being a small village it is served by Cattal railway station on the Harrogate line (operated by Northern); the railway station generally provides an hourly service to the nearby cities of York and Leeds.

 The village has one pub, The Victoria which is located close to the railway station and close to the village.

-Cattal has good transport links to the nearby cities of York and Leeds as it is located just 1 mi east of the A1(M) motorway this road also connects Cattal with much of south-east England including London.
+Cattal has good transport links to the nearby cities of York and Leeds as it is located just 1 mi east of the A1(M) motorway; this road also connects Cattal with much of south-east England including London.
 It's also just off the A59 which connects north-east England to the north-west, including Liverpool.

+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.